puppetlabs/puppet-docs/source/pe/3.2/quick_writing.markdown

         }

 This class **declares** other classes with the `include` function.
 Note the "if" conditional that sets different classes for different OS's using the `$osfamily` fact.
-In this example, if an agent node does not have a Windows OS, puppet will apply the `motd` and `core_permissions` classes.
+In this example, if an agent node is not a Windows agent, puppet will apply the `motd` and `core_permissions` classes.
 For more information about declaring classes, see [the modules and classes chapters of Learning Puppet](/learning/modules1.html).

 1. **On the console,** remove all of the previous example classes from your nodes and groups, using the "edit" button in each node or group page.
 Be sure to leave the `pe_*` classes in place.
 2. Add the `site::basic` class to the console with the "add classes" button in the sidebar as before.